-Employment verification is important for any company looking to hire and every employee, past or present, who is looking for a new job or a new residence.
+There are many aspects to professional background check services, but employment verification laws are of the most important for companies looking to hire as well as employees, past or present, who are looking for a new job or a new residence.
 In most of these situations, there is no legal requirement to answer employment verification requests.
 It is important to note, however, that there are a few key situations where employers must respond.
 To help everyone understand what they should do with a request, here are the basics of employment verification laws.

 As the name implies, employment verification is a request to confirm the past or current employment of an individual.
 This request is made to the employer to confirm if an individual worked at a company as they claim.
 At a quick glance, this might seem like an odd thing to require.
 However, it is very important for a company to do whenever they hire a new employee.
 It is the only way to tell if an employee is telling the truth.
 It can also be used by landlords and money lenders to confirm someone’s ability to pay what they owe.